lpsinger/gwcelery/doc/monitoring.rst

 Monitoring and Management
 =========================

-:doc:`Like all Celery applications <celery:userguide/monitoring>`, GWCelery
-supports a rich selection of management and monitoring tools.
+GWCelery supports a rich selection of management and monitoring tools.
 Here is an introduction to a few of them.
+For more Celery monitoring solutions, see the :doc:`Celery monitoring and management guide <celery:userguide/monitoring>`.

 Flower
 ------